Tremors 2: Aftershocks: Effects

 To achieve the infrared view of the shriekers as seen in several scenes, the actors wore red suits and yellow stockings, then were shot in Hi-8 video tape and blown up to 35mm film to add an additional grainy effect.
 The post-production video engineers then rendered the faces and bodies in different colors.

 The scene where a baby shrieker is seen was created using a full size shrieker in a large cage, making the shrieker look small.
 As a consequence, no actors could be shown at the same time as the cage and shrieker.

 In addition to the shriekers designed by Amalgamated Dynamics, some scenes in the film utilized shriekers that were computer generated imagery (CGI) designed by Tippett Studio.
 These animated shriekers were used whenever the film depicts them as walking, running, or climbing, as these movements were beyond the capabilities of the fully articulated puppet shriekers.

 Release

-After completion, the film's release date was delayed numerous times after test screenings were met with glowing reviews, which led to its creators and the studio considering theatrical distribution.
+After completion, the film's release date was repeatedly delayed despite test screenings receiving glowing reviews, prompting the creators and the studio to consider theatrical distribution.
 A release date was finally set for April 9, 1996, over two years after the film had been finished.
 Although a theatrical release was deemed too expensive, the film did receive a very small limited screening in international theaters with an exclusive premiere screening that took place on April 9, 1996 at 8 PM in the Alfred Hitchcock Theater in Hollywood, California.
-The film was released on video cassette on April 9, 1996 and on LaserDisc on April 16, 1996.
+The film was released on VHS on April 9, 1996, and on LaserDisc on April 16, 1996.